How Long Does It Take to Build a Swimming Pool?

 February 2, 2026

-One of the most common questions homeowners ask before committing to a new pool is: how long is this actually going to take?
+One of the most common questions homeowners ask before committing to a building a new pool is: how long is this actually going to take?

 The short answer is that it depends on the type of pool, the site, and the builder you choose.
 At JKO Pool Construction, a standard concrete swimming pool typically takes around 6–8 weeks to build once construction begins.